instrumentisto/rust-incubator/README.md

 ## Getting Started

-Fork the [Rust Incubator](https://github.com/rust-lang-ua/rust_incubator) into a **private** repo.
+Fork the [Rust Incubator] into a **private** repo.
 For each exercise, you'll need to create separate pull requests.
 Then, when the reviewer checks and approves your pull request, you can merge it into the master/main branch.
 After that, the exercise will be considered done.

 1. [Create][1] a new [GitHub repository] for yourself using this one [as template][11].
 Remember to make it private.
 2. [Invite][12] as a collaborator of your repository [our bot][bot].

-Look here for more [detailed instructions][how to start], and here you can find [FAQ].
+Look here for more [detailed instructions][how_to_fork], and here you can find [FAQ].

 > __NOTE__: __This learning course is constantly improving and evolving over time.__
 >